eshinhw/quant-portfolio-visualizer/README.md

 ## Purpose

-The main purpose behind PyQuant is to implement historically-proven asset allocation strategies to provide optimal portfoloio management and remove human errors by following rule-based investing philosophy.
+The main purpose is to implement historically-proven asset allocation strategies to provide optimal portfoloio management and remove human errors by following rule-based investing philosophy.

 ## Data Sources <a name="data-sources"></a>